a common space & database for harmonic overtones

 Norbert Bieber: electronics

-Bernhard Hanreich: overtone and undertone singing, voc., jaw harps (on Universal Language)
+Bernhard Hanreich: overtone singing, voc., jaw harps (on Universal Language)

 Bernhard Mikuskovics: hulusi, Native American flute, xaphoon, dvojačka, overtone singing, shruti box (on Universal Language)